alexmwu/cminor/README.md

 Building this project requires gcc or clang, Flex, and Bison.

 It has been tested on the OSX and RHEL gcc (gcc in OSX links to clang), Flex, and Bison

+* May not (probably will not) support Windows C compilation